Richborough Power Station: Future

 The current owner of the site, BFL Management Ltd, plan to bring the site back into use as a £750 million green energy park.
 The national grid interconnector from the original power station is still in place, and is now the grid link for the offshore Thanet Wind Farm.

 There are additional plans to create additional recycling and green energy facilities on site, including an anaerobic digester, a waste processing plant, a biomass combined heat and power generator, a pyrolysis plant and a peak demand 30MW diesel generator.
 When fully operational, the park could provide up to 1,400MW of power, employing 100 full-time equivalent, with up to 500 jobs in the construction phase.

 National Grid are using part of the site for an interconnector with Belgium.
 The Nemo Link, fully operational since 31 January 2019, is a 1000MW High Voltage Direct Current (HVDC) 130 km undersea link with the Belgium transmission operator, Elia, to allow power to flow in both directions.
 This is the third link from the UK National Grid to Europe, the others being the Britned 1000MW link to the Netherlands commissioned in 2011 and the IFA 2000MW link to France commissioned in 1986.

 In popular culture

 The power station can be seen in several scenes of the 2008 film Son of Rambow, and was the location for the 2003 Channel 4 television series Full Metal Challenge.

 More recently a brief clip of the demolition of the cooling towers was used by Alter Bridge in their official music video for 'Addicted to Pain' off their 2013 album Fortress.

+The cooling towers appear in the background scenery of the Royal St. George's Golf Course in the video game WGT Golf, published by World Golf Tour, LLC.